browshanravan/devcontainers_template/README.md

-# scratch pad
+# Devcontainers based project template

-This project serves as demo purposes only.
+This project serves as demo purposes only and is used as a template.

-The project can also be viewed through GitHub codespaces service as this is devcontainer specified.
+The project can also be viewed through GitHub codespaces service.